51Degrees/specifications/pipeline-specification/wip/features/properties.md

 | Property not included with resource key | Cloud only | Property '{0}' not found in data for element '{1}'.
 This is because your resource key does not include access to this property.
 Properties that are included for this key under '{2}' are {3}.
 For more details on resource keys, see our explainer: https://51degrees.com/documentation/_info__resource_keys.html | 0. property name<br/>1. element name<br/>2. product name<br/>3. comma-separated list of property names |

-# Lazy loading

-This feature is specific to properties populated by **Engines** (rather than all **Flow Elements**).

-Lazy loading allows the user to specify that the engine's 'process' functionality should be executed as a background task.

-This means that 'process' will return immediately.
-When the user attempts to access the value of a property that is populated by this engine, the call must block until the background task is complete.

-Note that there are many scenarios where lazy loading will be ineffective.
-This is because several core flow elements make use of properties populated by previous elements.
-(For example, cloud aspect engines, json builder, set response headers.)
-If one of these elements is in a pipeline and the engine that is populating the value used by the element is configured for lazy loading, then the engine's process function will return immediately, but the element that makes use of its property value will just need to wait for the background task to finish anyway.

-<span style="color:yellow">TODO - Move to advanced features and
-refer to as deferred execution.
-Also discuss in context of evidence values.
-It would probably make more sense if this were referred to as deferred execution, which could be useful if some expensive transformation is required to get results which it would be better to defer until tit is known that the value is needed.
-Weighed against this are scenarios where data needs to be wrangled from native objects and the native object released as soon as possible ...</span>